xchuheng613/t2t-qwen-math/README.md

 - Free-response rows: GRPO checkpoint, compact prompt, `sc_n3`

 This is the maximum benchmark-style output budget from the Qwen3-4B-Thinking model card, paired with the model's native 256K context window.
-It may require more VRAM than the final local 32GB run.
+This setting was used for the final/best submission on Kaggle.

-The 2026-05-31 final submitted private CSV used the stable 32GB balanced inference preset:
+The other selected submission used the stable 32GB balanced inference preset:

 - `max_tokens=16384`